gbrown3/metro-transit-api/README.md

 ```
 pip install flask
 ```
-NOTE: You might not need to use the `--user` flag when installing SocketIO and Eventlet.
-I needed to in both cases, which is why I'm making it the default.

 That's it!
 Remember to always activate your virtual environment with `. ./venv/bin/activate` in the `metro-transit-api` directory before you start the server.